 Fast Track Cleanups

-Fast Track Cleanups (FTC) is designed to enable landowners or other private parties to conduct a voluntary investigation or cleanup under a simple agreement with Hawai’i Department of Health (HDOH) Hazard Evaluation and Emergency Response Office (HEER).
-While still adhering to the State Contingency Plan (SCP), Hawaii Administrative Rules (HAR) 11-451, FTC offers a fundamentally different approach by placing a greater burden of technical justification on the participant, with less intermediate regulatory review and approval of multiple work plans and other interim report submittals.
+Fast Track Cleanups (FTC) is designed to enable landowners or other private parties to conduct a voluntary investigation or cleanup under a simple agreement with the HEER Office.
+While still adhering to the State Contingency Plan (SCP), Hawaiʻi Administrative Rules (HAR) 11-451, FTC offers a fundamentally different approach by placing a greater burden of technical justification on the participant, with less intermediate regulatory review and approval of multiple work plans and other interim report submittals.
 The focus of FTC is to streamline and expedite the assessment, cleanup, and closure process at removal action sites.

 FTC is described in detail in the HEER Office Technical Guidance Manual, Section 15.
 The HEER Office has also developed an information packet (HEER FTC 2010 Brochure) that includes a summary of FTC, including the key steps and technical approaches, Frequently Asked Questions (FAQs), the Site Screening Form; and an example Application and Agreement form.